Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/08-servers/03-handlers.md

 Handlers are `controllers` for specific routes.
 This mean that when you call for example the route `/something/cool`, you must have an handler registered to take care of this request.

-## Built-in handlers

-Some built-in handlers are available out of the box.
-Here's the list:

--   `api`: Handle routes like `/api/...` to display the api documentation page of each functions, classes, etc...
--   `styleguide`: Handle route like `/styleguide/...` to display a styleguide page
--   `view`: Handle route like `/view/...` to display a view that lives under `src/views`

 ## Registering your own handler

 To register your own handler, the easiest way is to register it through a module.